ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 with the client.
 It is advisable to include as little information as possible in an unencrypted response.
-When a DTLS session between the client and the resource server already exists, more detailed information may be included with an error response to provide the client with sufficient information to react on that particular error.
+When a DTLS session between the client and the resource server already exists, more detailed information MAY be included with an error response to provide the client with sufficient information to react on that particular error.

 Also, unprotected requests to the resource server may reveal information about the client, e.g., which resources the client attempts to request or the data that the client wants to provide to the resource server.
-The client should not send confidential data in an unprotected request.
+The client SHOULD NOT send confidential data in an unprotected request.

 Note that some information might still leak after DTLS session is